-These healthy cereal bars are just like KIND bars, but you customize them and you control the amount of honey!
+This healthy cereal bar recipe makes a homemade version of KIND bars, but you customize them, and you control the amount of honey!

 Snacking happens.
 It just does.
-If you're my kid, you're not going to eat candy right before dinner, but you are going to eat in between meals.
-Let's do it right, then.
+When my kids were growing up, they weren't going to eat candy right before dinner, but they did eat in between meals.

 When my kids were super little, I was soooo focused on keeping them on a plan for two things: sleeping and eating.
 They napped in their own beds, and they went to sleep at a very reasonable hour.